-If you would like to make an appointment to speak to us about the Travel Awards please email email@example.com
+If you would like to make a virtual appointment to speak to us about the Travel Awards please email:

 Travel Bursary Awards are for undergraduate students (not final year) and post graduate taught students only.

 Apply online via our How to Apply webpage.

 All awardees will be expected to submit a written report of their project within 6 weeks of completion and to attend a celebration event on Friday 12 November 2021, on campus.

 Please note that this funding is not available for students on the following schemes provided by the Centre for Global Programmes: